exonum/exonum-doc/src/roadmap.md

 The resistance of Exonum blockchains to several types of DoS attacks will further enhance the security of the system by defining the amount of memory a node can consume at any moment of time.
-We are working on improving the consensus mechanism and limiting the number of consensus messages and unconfirmed transactions which a node can store.
+We are working on improving the consensus mechanism to limit the number of consensus messages and unconfirmed transactions which a node needs to store at any given time.

 ### Save Points